Quick Tips File

 )

-multiple address lines for an alias, Oracle will attempt the first and
+specify multiple address lines for an alias, Oracle will attempt

 Connect